os1s/salt/README.md

-# Salt miniprojekti
+# Salt miniproject

-Asentaa ja konfiguroi ohjelmat joita tulee käytettyä paljon.
+Installs and configures a few things to my liking